BIO2214 Pathology Clinical Placement 3

 1. Pathology Clinical placements

-Pathology clinical placements are an integral component of the Bachelor of Health (Laboratory Medicine) program.
+Pathology clinical placements are an integral component of the Bachelor of Health (Medical Laboratory Science) program.
 The Pathology Clinical Placements enable students to gain practical experience in a workplace setting.
-However, as this is a workplace setting students must be aware of the privacy and confidentiality issues that are associated in such an environment.
-Students undertaking clinical pathology clinical placements must undertake Queensland Health Orientation training and sign deeds relating to placement requirements and privacy.
+However, as this is a clinical workplace setting students must be aware of the privacy and confidentiality issues that are associated with working in such an environment.
+Students undertaking pathology clinical placements must undertake Queensland Health Orientation training and sign deeds relating to placement requirements and privacy.
+The Students will be provided with a comprehensive pathology clinical placements guide upon enrolment.